Professional Development Conference

 Nominations

 All nominations must be limited to two pages, single-spaced, font size 11.
 A single set of supplementary materials can be provided for review by the selection committee.
 Nominations for this award are submitted to the Purdue Extension Director’s Office.
-Submissions must be in electronic form (Word or PDF) and emailed to Carie Herbst (herbstc@purdue.edu).
+Submissions must be in electronic form (Word or PDF) and emailed to Carie Herbst (herbstc@purdue.edu) by October 1.
 A selection committee appointed by the Director of Extension will review all nominations and make final selection of the recipient.

 Historical List of PDC Award Recipients